aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/loading-saving-and-converting/converting-worksheet-to-different-image-formats/_index.md

 Please see the following sample code, its [sample Excel file](67338402.xlsx), and the [output SVG Images](67338403.zip).

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "LoadingSavingAndConverting-ConvertingWorksheetToImage_SVG.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "LoadingSavingAndConverting-ConvertingWorksheetToImage_SVG.cpp" >}}